spectrocloud/librarium/docs/docs-content/clusters/public-cloud/aws/eks.md

 :::info

 To enable automatic subnet discovery for integration with AWS load balancer service, you need to add tags to the the Virtual Private Cloud (VPC) public subnets.
-Use the AWS [Tag Editor](https://docs.aws.amazon.com/tag-editor/latest/userguide/tag-editor.html) and specify the region and resource type.
+Use the AWS Tag Editor and specify the region and resource type.
 Then, add the following tags.
 Replace the value `yourClusterName` with your cluster's name.
+Refer to [AWS Tag Editor](https://docs.aws.amazon.com/tag-editor/latest/userguide/tag-editor.html) for more information.

 <!-- The following tags should be added to the virtual private network (VPC) public subnets to enable automatic subnet discovery for integration with AWS load balancer service.
 Replace the value `yourClusterName` with your cluster's name. -->
 - `kubernetes.io/role/elb = 1`